 FIT students who matriculated after fall 2000 must fulfill General Education requirements in order to receive a bachelor's degree.
-These requirements are built into the FIT curriculum and fulfilled through required courses in the degree program.
+These requirements are built into the FIT curriculum and in conjunction with major and related area courses in a degree program.
+An FIT General Education course cannot be used to meet more than one General Education area.